-Dividends receivable and other assets classified in Level 2 include other obligations due to the Fund.
-Accounts payable and accrued expenses, due to broker and redemption payable represent the contractual amounts and obligations due by the Fund for settlement of expenses.
+Dividends receivable and other assets that are classified in Level 2 include other obligations due to the Fund.
+Accounts payable and accrued expenses and redemptions payable represent the contractual amounts and obligations due by the Fund for settlement of trades and expenses.